bmc0/dsp/README.md

 	# This is a comment
 	eq 3k 1.5 -3  # Another comment

+#### Threads

+An effects chain may be manually split amongst multiple threads using the `new_thread` directive.
+Each additional thread increases total input–output latency by one block.

 #### Other directives

 An exclamation mark (`!`) allows initialization failure of the effect that